EnterpriseDB/docs/docs/how-tos/markdown-tips.md

 ## Inserting images

 Don't use HTML to insert images in your content.
-Instead, use Markdown syntax that begins with an exclamation mark, followed by a title in brackets, and the image's file path in parentheses.
+Instead, use Markdown syntax that begins with an exclamation mark, followed by a title in brackets, and the image file path in parentheses.
 For example:

 ```text
 ![Comparison with Oracle Call Interface](../images/oracle_call_interface.png)
 ```
-The image's title, Comparison with Oracle Call Interface, appears when hovering over the image.
+The image title, Comparison with Oracle Call Interface, appears when hovering over the image.
 Use a descriptive and concise title for accessibility purposes.

-The image's file path depends on the location of your Markdown content.
-In the example, the image's file path, ../images/oracle_call_interface.png, leads out of its folder (../) and into the images folder (images/), where oracle_call_interface.png is located.
-Your path must lead to the corresponding images folder where your image is located.
+The image file path depends on the location of your Markdown content.
+In the example, the image's file path, `../images/oracle_call_interface.png`, leads out of its folder (../) and into the images folder (images/), where `oracle_call_interface.png` is located.
+Your path must lead to the `images` folder where your image is located.

 ## Using HTML

-limited - as needed - example in the partners for the landing - it needed html to work correctly Using breaks in tables </br>
+HTML use in Markdown documents is limited.
+An example is in the partners for the landing; it needed HTML to work correctly.

+You can use HTML to create line breaks in tables.: `</br>` We also use character references where needed, such as `&mdash;` (em-dash), `&ndash;` (en-dash), and `&lt;` (less-than sign, used to correspond with a > closing bracket).
-## Emphasis
+## Font treatments

 Bold and italic